Brooks Lodge Review and Katmai Bear Viewing Guide

 Brooks Lodge Lottery

-From December 1 to January 5 of each year they accept applications for overnight accommodations for the summer after next.
+From December 1 to December 30 of each year, they accept applications for overnight accommodations for the summer after next.
 My 2021 reservation was applied for in December 2019.
-On January 6, they start drawing numbers and reaching out for
+On January 6, they start drawing numbers and reaching out for reservation dates.

 Due to high demand, Brooks Lodge holds a lottery for overnight accommodations.
 The Brooks Lodge Lottery is held in January for the following year.
-Applications are accepted from December 1 to January 5.
-Lottery winners are contacted between January 6 and February 5 with reservations options within their desired dates (or with space available for people drawn later in the lottery).
-If there isn’t space available when your number is drawn, you will be added to the waitlist.
+Applications are accepted from December 1 to December 30.
+Lottery winners are contacted between January 3 and February 7 with reservations options within their desired dates (or with space available for people drawn later in the lottery).
+Once all the dates are filled, they start drawing for waitlist spots.

 Important Things to Know about the Brooks Lodge Lottery